1981–82 AEK Athens F.C. season: Overview

-After the departure of Loukas Barlos at the end of the previous season, the administrative wheel of the club was taken over by the sports goods businessman, Andreas Zafiropoulos.
-The new administration proceeded with the renewal of the roster with the transfers of Takis Karagiozopoulos from Veria, Giannis Dintsikos from Kastoria and Dinos Ballis from Aris.
-Furthermore, since Dušan Bajević and Franjo Vladić had already left the club, they were replaced with the Yugoslav striker, Mojaš Radonjić from December and the well-known Bulgarian international midfielder, Hristo Bonev, whose deal from the previous season became effective.
-The former German international goalkeeper, with managerial experience at clubs of his homeland, Hans Tilkowski, was hired as the new manager.
-The team did not compete in any European competition since they carried a ban from the 1979–80 season.
+After the departure of Loukas Barlos at the end of the previous season, the club's administration was taken over by the sporting goods businessman, Andreas Zafiropoulos.
+The new administration proceeded with a renewal of the squad with the transfers of Takis Karagiozopoulos from Veria, Giannis Dintsikos from Kastoria and Dinos Ballis from Aris.
+Furthermore, since Dušan Bajević and Franjo Vladić had already left the club, they were replaced by the Yugoslav striker, Mojaš Radonjić in December and the well-known Bulgarian international midfielder, Hristo Bonev, whose transfer, agreed during the previous season, became effective.
+Former West Germany international goalkeeper Hans Tilkowski, who had managerial experience in his homeland, was appointed as manager.
+The club did not compete in any European competition, since they were serving a ban from the 1979–80 season.

-The championship did not start well at all, as it took the team 5 games to achieve their first victory and in the first 10 matches they only achieved 3 wins, recording one of the worst starts in their history.
-The bad results led in the removal of Tilkowski at the end of the first round, 2 days after a defeat against Kastoria.
-His place was taken by Zlatko Čajkovski, who returned to the club after four years, after the conquest of the 1978 domestic double and was beloved by the fans.
-AEK recovered competitively, but not at an extent to claim the title.
-Eventually, they finished at 4th place of the standings, 5 points behind the champion Olympiacos and managed to secure a ticket for the next season's European competitions.
+The Championship got off to a poor start, as the team had to wait five matches for its first victory, winning only three of their opening ten matches and recording one of the worst starts in their history.
+The poor results led to the dismissal of Tilkowski at the end of the first round, two days after a defeat against Kastoria.
+He was replaced by Zlatko Čajkovski, who returned to the club four years after leading AEK to the domestic double in 1978 and remained a popular figure among the supporters.
+AEK's performances improved, but not enough to challenge for the title.
+Eventually, they finished fourth in the league, five points behind the champion Olympiacos and qualified for the next season's European competitions.
 Top scorer for AEK in the league was again Thomas Mavros with 17 goals.
-In the few positives of the year, was the transition of the young Stelios Manolas from the position of the right back to that of the center back, a position in which he would culminate in the future years with both AEK and the national team.
+One of the few positives of the season was the conversion of young Stelios Manolas from the position of the right back to that of the center back, a position where he would go on to excel with both AEK and the national team.

-In the Cup, AEK eliminated Panelefsiniakos at the first round with a 2–3 away win.
-After passing through the second round without a match, they were drawn against PAOK at the round of 16 and were eliminated for second consecutive year, by the club of Thessaloniki.
+In the Cup, AEK eliminated Panelefsiniakos in the first round with a 3–2 away victory.
+After passing through the second round without a match, they were drawn against PAOK in the round of 16 and were eliminated for the second consecutive year, by the club of Thessaloniki.